Hey Glamazons,

 When I interviewed Hardison last September, she explained that yet another impediment to creating diversity is that designers don't see their aversion to use black models as racist.
 "Though their actions aren't necessarily racially motivated, there are racially-conscious results," she said.
 "Designers claim they want uniformity simply because it's editorially appealing, but they have to modernize their thinking.
 Uniform-looking models don't reflect the world."

+Why aren't designers using black models for campaigns or runway shows?
+Do you think it's a product of racism, because they want uniformity or because they fear that they'll lose consumers?
 Do you think diversity in Fashion increased after the Vogue Italia issue proved that black magazine covers sell?
 Do you anticipate that more designers will use black models this Fashion Week?
 Discuss.

 Kisses,